Multifractal Fractional Ornstein-Uhlenbeck Processes: Numerical synthesis and statistical analysis

-An important numerical observation made in Ref. \cite{VigFri20} shows that constraining the estimation $\widehat{h}_{\epsilon,H}$ to fulfill the integral properties of $h_{\epsilon,H}$ is crucial for the development of logarithmic correlations for the particular case $H=0$ (Eq. \ref{eq:DivCovXtilde}), and brings numerical stability.
+An important numerical observation made in \cite{VigFri20} shows that constraining the estimation $\widehat{h}_{\epsilon,H}$ to fulfill the integral properties of $h_{\epsilon,H}$ is crucial for the development of logarithmic correlations for the particular case $H=0$ (\ref{eq:DivCovXtilde}), and brings numerical stability.
 Recall that for this boundary case $H=0$, very different behaviors are expected.
-In particular, whereas the variance of the fOU process (Eq. \ref{eq:fOUProcInt}), when $H\in]0,1[$, remains bounded as $\epsilon$ goes to zero (Eq. \ref{eq:VarfOU}), it is expected to diverge when $H=0$ (Eq. \ref{eq:IntegralXtildeDef}) in a logarithmic fashion (Eq. \ref{eq:DivVarXtilde}).
+In particular, whereas the variance of the fOU process (\ref{eq:fOUProcInt}), when $H\in]0,1[$, remains bounded as $\epsilon$ goes to zero (\ref{eq:VarfOU}), it is expected to diverge when $H=0$ (\ref{eq:IntegralXtildeDef}) in a logarithmic fashion (\ref{eq:DivVarXtilde}).
 Because of this observation and for these reasons, we treat the $H=0$ case separately and propose the following estimator $\widehat{h}_{\epsilon,0}$ of the function $h_{\epsilon,0}$ as

-It is now clear that the vanishing integral properties of $h_{\epsilon,0}$ is exactly fulfilled by its estimation $\widehat{h}_{\epsilon,0}$ (Eq. \ref{eq:EstimhH0}), whereas an unavoidable error is made on the strength of the Dirac distribution near the origin.
+It is now clear that the vanishing integral properties of $h_{\epsilon,0}$ is exactly fulfilled by its estimation $\widehat{h}_{\epsilon,0}$ (\ref{eq:EstimhH0}), whereas an unavoidable error is made on the strength of the Dirac distribution near the origin.